Dersu-git/Dersu-git.github.io/_posts/2020-06-10-How-to-set-up-a-Github-Blog.md

 ```
 One may see the blog is like the demo site.

 (Why the git command sequence?
 Git is basically a version control protocol.
 There is a local invisible folder recording all the modifications and storing files of the newest version.
-The work flow of git is to modify visible files and 1)choose part of the changed files and add them to staging area (by command "git add").
+The work flow of git is to modify visible files and 1)add some of the changed files to staging area (by command "git add").
 Then 2)commit the changes to the final version by command "git commit".
 So far all the operations are local and personal.
 Github is a server hosting the final version and the history for one or for a team.
-Hence 3)finally puth the changes to Github (by command "git push").
+Hence 3)finally push the changes to Github (by command "git push").

 <div style="text-align:left;"><img src="{{ site.github.url }}/assets/img/gitcommand.jpg" style="margin-bottom:0px; max-width:80%;" alt=""><p style="font-size:12px">Fig: Git work flow</p></div>